 Partnering Event in Aachen: building bridges

-The CORNET and IraSME Partnering Event, that recently took place in Aachen on 26 November, brought together more than 100 participants from all over the world who shared their innovative R&D ideas and wisdom from the think tanks of various fields of research.
+The CORNET and IraSME Partnering Event, that took place in Aachen on 26 November, brought together more than 100 participants from all over the world who shared their innovative R&D ideas and wisdom from the think tanks of various fields of research.
 The open design of the “Prologue building” on the campus of the RWTH Aachen University was the perfect location to let the ideas flow.

 As in the years before, ZENIT and the EEN network were the cooperation partners of choice.
 The funding networks CORNET and IraSME, who are both financially supported by the German Federal Ministry for Economic Affairs and Energy (BMWi), presented a diverse programme to give participants an understanding of their funding possibilities and to help them to network with potential partners to set up international R&D projects for the benefit of SMEs.